wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/01-React-without-JSX.md

 The main benefit of following the non JSX approach is that you don't need to set up a build configuration.
 This means not needing to install `node.js` and `npm`, nor worrying about `@wordpress/scripts` and running development servers and build scripts.
 You can write your code, bundle it in a plugin or upload it to your site, and it just works.

-One of the first benefits of using JSX and the build step is that JSX is easier to write.
+On the other hand, one of the first benefits of using JSX and the build process is that JSX is easier to read and write.
 For example, consider creating the `inspectorControls` element above, compared to the JSX version:

 ```jsx
 <InspectorControls>